avakanski/Rehabilitation-Assessment-through-Dimensionality-Reduction-and-Statistical-Modeling/README.md

 # Acknowledgments
 This work was supported by the <a href="https://imci.uidaho.edu/get-involved/about-cmci/">Institute for Modeling Collaboration and Innovation (IMCI)</a> at the University of Idaho through NIH Award #P20GM104420.

+# Contact or Questions
+<a href="https://www.webpages.uidaho.edu/vakanski/">A. Vakanski</a> at vakanski at uidaho.edu.